QueenOworld/Ren-Bot/README.md

 I started this project in node.js and hated it, switched to C# a few months ago and rewrote 2 years worth of work in a few weeks.

 # Features
-- Way to many inside jokes
+- Way too many inside jokes
 - New status every minute
 - Audio commands with lavalink
 - Lots of image manipulation commands (Content awareness filter is the best)